 - What every manager should know about machine learning – published in the Harvard Business Review online site.
 Access this article by clicking here

 The Road Ahead

-With the use of new digital technologies, everyday life will be more connected to internet.
-Today several companies business model are built upon services related to the internet of things.
-For industrial companies there is a chance to become more efficient, productive and cost-effective.
-With the use of analytical technologies businesses can get new visibility in for example supply chain activities.
+With the use of new digital technologies, everyday life will be more connected to the internet.
+Today, several companies’ business models are built upon services related to the internet of things.
+For industrial companies, there is a chance to become more efficient, productive and cost-effective.
+With the use of analytical technology businesses can get new visibility in, for example supply chain activities.
 With the Industry 4.0 evolution – manufacturing settings are transformed to become more efficient, safer and smarter.
 The interaction between humans, machines and processes will create both risks and opportunities.
-Cyber security, remake of existing jobs and data policy issues are some of the risks to this new industry revolution.
+Cyber security, remake of existing jobs and data policy issues are some of the risks to this new industrial revolution.
 The fourth industrial transformation is still ongoing and the road ahead is still uncertain for many organizations.
 Will the outcome bring political and economic prosperity and truly transform our way of living and working?

 Featured image By ChristophRoser.
 “Christoph Roser at [http://www.allaboutlean.com AllAboutLean.com” (Own work) [CC BY-SA 4.0 (http://creativecommons.org/licenses/by-sa/4.0)%5D, via Wikimedia Commons